 (I ripped my trousers, broke my phone and lost my keys.
 It was an embarrassing experience!)

 Meaning: False modesty

 In English, this phrase is used to literally mean “extreme shyness” but in French, the connotations are somewhat different.
 We all know one person who talks down their work in the hope that you will build it back up.

-While in France, mauvaise honte can be used in a negative way to describe someone who has a false sense of modesty, though it’s not always a bad thing.
-Used mainly to describe a sense of false modesty, it can also be used to describe a quality that makes you do good things, out of a sort of shame.
+In France, mauvaise honte can be used in a negative way to describe someone who has a false sense of modesty, though it’s not always a bad thing.
+It can also be used to describe a quality that makes you do good things, out of a sort of shame.
 If used correctly, it can be commendable—but don’t always take this saying as a compliment.

 4. Plus ça change…

 Meaning: Things will never change

 The full expression—plus ça change, plus c’est la même chose—is actually fairly common in France.
 Translating literally to “the more things change, the more they stay the same,” the saying can be used to describe a weary acceptance of the way things are.

 You will often hear people just saying plus ça change under their breath and if that’s the case, they’re probably making a snide remark about something happening around them.